niftylab/laygo2/docs_workspace/docs_sphinx/source/trial.md

 ## Technology setup

-Users need to set up the following files in the **laygo_tech** directory to enable laygo2 for a new technology:
+Users need to set up the following files in the **laygo2_tech** directory to enable laygo2 for a new technology:

     laygo2_tech_templayes.py  # for templates
     laygo2_tech_grids.py      # for grids